fulcrologic/fulcro/docs/status.md

 We know that the general DOM rendering is fine, and rest-assured it is a first-class feature; however, also understand that you may run into an issue.
-Event though most everything has been written to support SSR, these areas in particular have not been well-tested and may need additional work:
+Even though most everything has been written to support SSR, these areas in particular have not been well-tested and may need additional work:

-- SSR of alternate pages that use HTML5 Routing
-- Rendering a non-default language with Internationalization
 - Pre-rendering a page that uses the forms support

 ## Random Bits